stabnet/Stab/CONTRIBUTING.md

 request to Monero first, then send a corresponding PR to Aeon by cherry-picking, as described above.
 If your Monero PR is merged, your corresponding Aeon PR will then be merged subsequently.

-If you are to propose some changes that are specific to Aeon and distinct from Monero, submit a pull request directly to Aeon and justify your changes by laying out how they are *more* or *uniquely* applicable to Aeon.
+If you are to propose some changes that are specific to Stab and distinct from Monero, submit a pull request directly to Stab and justify your changes by laying out how they are *more* or *uniquely* applicable to Stab.
 With a good justification the burden of increased maintenance cost as described above can be overcome.